qeaxyz/qeaxyz/README.md

 # 👨‍💻 AI Enthusiast & Developer

-Welcome to my GitHub! 🚀 I'm a passionate developer with a deep love for **Artificial Intelligence** 🤖.
+Welcome to my GitHub!
+I'm a passionate developer with a deep love for **Artificial Intelligence**.
 Whether it's **Machine Learning, Deep Learning, NLP, Computer Vision, or AI-powered applications**, I'm always exploring, experimenting, and building innovative projects!

 ## 🚀 What I Do
 🔹 **Develop AI-Powered Applications** – Implementing AI models into real-world solutions